fhamyla/StrawberryDelight/README.md

 # StrawberryDelight
-Strawberry Delight is a vibrant single-page website layout designed in Figma.
+Strawberry Delight is a vibrant single-page website template designed in Figma.